-- When first setting up the computer use the following procedure (as to safeguard the computer during shipping, the battery will be locked to not power the system until first connected to the AC/DC adapter and initially set up as below): - Attach the AC/DC adapter cord to the DC-In jack on the left of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter and leave it there for 6 seconds or longer. - Remove the adapter cord from the computer's DC-In jack, and then plug it back in again; the battery will now be unlocked. - 2.
+- 1. When first setting up the computer use the following procedure (as to safeguard the computer during shipping, the battery will be locked to not power the system until first connected to the AC/DC adapter and initially set up as below): - Attach the AC/DC adapter cord to the DC-In jack at the rear of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter and the battery will now be unlocked. - 2.
 Raise the lid/LCD to a comfortable viewing angle. - 3.
-Press the power button on the left side of the computer to turn it on (note that the lid/LCD must be open for the power button to function).
+Press the power button to turn "On".